 Disposable Pads Aren't The Only Option

-Did you know that in one lifetime a woman could use up to 16,800 disposable products?
+Did you know that in a woman's lifetime she could use up to 16,800 disposable or one-time use products for menstrual collection?
 If not that fine, but the average disposable product costs about $0.19.
-In one lifetime the average women will have spent about $3,266.66 on disposable products.
-That doesn’t include the cost of other period associated cost.
-These disposable products aren’t the cheapest options or the healthiest option.
-Reusable pads, period underwear, and cups last much longer than their counterparts and are cost effective.
-These products cost from $20 to $50, but last for months and even years.
+In one lifetime a women will have spent about $3,266.66 on disposable products, and that doesn’t include other period associated cost.

-As of 2018, I’m suggesting you with three alternative products to disposable pads.
-The Lily Cup (reusable cup), Thinx (period underwear), and Glad Rags (reusable pads).
-All three of these alternative or cheaper and healthier than disposable pads, plus these products don’t have harmful effects on our environment.
-Some of these products do require special treatment, but most of these can be treated like regular clothes.
+As of right now, I am suggesting to you with three alternative products to disposable pads.
+Reusable menstrual cups (The Lily Cup), menstrual underwear (Think), and Reusable pads (Glad Rags).
+All three of these alternative or cheaper, healthier for you and healthier for the environment compared to disposable pads.
+Some of these products are used differently than disposable pads, but most of these can be treated like regular clothes.

 Most disposable pads are made of plastic, synthetic fibers, and cotton.
 Since cotton is a natural material to obtain consistency it is bleached with chlorine oxide.
 The chlorine oxide binds to the cotton to make bio-accumulative byproducts like dioxin.
 Dioxin takes a long time to break down, is highly toxic, can cause cancer, harm the reproductive system, damage to the immune system, and can interfere with hormones.
 Most disposable pads the have dioxin and other harmful chemicals, these chemicals are internally put against vaginas.
 Also, all the chemicals in disposable can block air to the vagina, which would further damage it and increase moisture levels.
 Since the human body is adaptive it will slowly adjust to compensate for this extra moisture, but as soon as your period is over the vaginal region may be dry and or itchy because of the lack of moisture.
 Plus, the plastic and other chemicals can increase my cramps and other period pains, which means switching from disposable pads can also save on pain medication.